 - A teaching degree also serves as a foundation for rearing children in the home

-The initial step for all students interested in being admitted to the Teacher Education Program is to enroll in and successfully complete ED 2313 - Schooling in America (3) F, SP, which includes a required weekend retreat at the beginning of the course.
+The initial step for all students interested in being admitted to the Teacher Education Program is to enroll in and successfully complete ED 2313 - Schooling in America (3) F, SP , which includes a required dinner plus technology session at the beginning of the course.

-Specific admission criteria include successful completion of both Lipscomb Seminar and EN 1313 courses; ED 2313 - Schooling in America (3) F, SP; prerequisite scores on the Core Academic Skills for Educators test, or ACT/SAT; a 2.75 grade-point average; an interview; references; an autobiography and beginning of a professional portfolio; evidence of mental, physical, social, emotional, and moral maturity; approval by the Teacher Education Council; and a clean criminal background and fingerprinting check.
+Specific admission criteria include successful completion of both Lipscomb Experience and EN 1313 courses; ED 2313 - Schooling in America (3) F, SP ; prerequisite scores on the Core Academic Skills for Educators test, or ACT/SAT; a 2.75 grade-point average; an interview; references; an autobiography and beginning of a professional portfolio; evidence of mental, physical, social, emotional, and moral maturity; approval by the Teacher Education Council; and a clean criminal background and fingerprinting check.

 Candidates planning to teach in states other than Tennessee should contact the College of Education for requirements which may vary from those in Tennessee and at Lipscomb.
-In order to be recommended for licensure by Lipscomb University a candidate must complete the following requirements and must pass all required PRAXIS II exams. **Beginning in Spring 2018, all initial licensure candidates will be required to complete the edTPA assessment for graduation and licensure requirements.
+In order to be recommended for licensure by Lipscomb University a candidate must complete the following requirements, must pass all required PRAXIS II exams, and must complete and pass edTPA during Clinical Practice III.
 (These requirements may be changed as mandated by the State of Tennessee.)

-Note: No grade below a “C” is acceptable in a professional education course.
-A minimum grade point average of 2.75 must be maintained.
+Note: Any Education Course with a grade below a “C” must be retaken.
+A minimum overall grade point average of 2.75 must be maintained.